Antelope Island bison herd: History

 The Antelope Island American bison heard began with an entrepreneurial venture by a man named William Glasmann.
 In 1889, he and a Mr. John Lynch purchased the Jeter Clinton Property on Clinton Landing Road in Lake Point, Utah.
-The property contained the historic Jeter Clinton home and the now destroyed Lake House Hotel, which saw its hay day in 1870’s during a historic lake level high point for the Great Salt Lake, but had since fallen into decline as the lake receded and the newer Garfield Resort was built on the water just 1.5 miles east down the shoreline.
+The property contained the historic Jeter Clinton home and the now destroyed Lake House Hotel, which saw its hay day in 1870s during a historic lake level high point for the Great Salt Lake, but had since fallen into decline as the lake receded and the newer Garfield Resort was built on the water just 1.5 miles east down the shoreline.

 In the same year of this land acquisition, Glasmann had visited Texas and met Charles Jesse “Buffalo” Jones of Kansas.
 He put a down payment on acquiring a portion of the Jones American bison herd and offered for him to manage what Glasmann called his Utah Buffalo Zoological Gardens.
-The first American bison arrived in Lake Point in October of 1889 in a starved and weak state from Manitoba.
+The first American bison arrived in Lake Point in October 1889 in a starved and weak state from Manitoba.
 In less than a year, Glasmann’s herd grew to seventeen.

 The acquired Clinton land and the buffalo were part of a real estate scheme to sell subdivided cottage lots with beautiful planted trees, gardens, and culinary water wells with the tourist attraction of a Buffalo Park.
 The venture was unsuccessful and on February 18, 1893, Glasmann’s Buffalo Park Land Company sold its seventeen American bison to John E. Dooley.
 The bison were herded around the lake up to Farmington, loaded on a flat boat, and taken to Antelope Island.

 At the time of the arrival of early European explorers and pioneers, there were no bison on the island as they had become extinct over much of their range by the late 19th century.
 Mr. Dooley brought the American bison to Antelope Island in hopes of sustaining a herd that could be hunted.
 Bison hunting started in 1896 and by the early 20th century, several hundred bison were present on the island.
 The herd was managed from the Fielding Garr Ranch on the east side of the island.